oscar9181/Gallery-app/README.md

    + View different photos that interest me.
    + Click on a single photo to expand it and also view the details of the photo.
-   + Search for different categories of photos. (ie. Travel, Food) +.Copy a link to the photo to share with my friends.
+   + Search for different categories of photos. (ie. Travel, Food)
+   + Copy a link to the photo to share with my friends.